 Maximum residential density.
 The maximum density for all primary residential structures is stated in the table above.

 Minimum setbacks.
-The minimum setbacks for all primary structures are stated in the table above.
+The minimum setbacks for all structures are stated in the table above.

 Exceptions to the minimum setbacks.

 Accessory structures shall be set back not less than thirty-five (35) feet from a front property line; five (5) feet from a side property line; and five (5) feet from a rear property line.